ant-media/ant-media-documentation/docs/guides/advanced-usage/using-nvidia-gpu.md

 Using NVIDIA hardware based encoder
 -----------------------------------

-If you use CUDA 11.8, Ant Media Server will check and log if there is a hardware-based GPU encoder in the system at launch, and it will use it automatically.
-Nothing needs to be done.
+When using CUDA 11.8, Ant Media Server will verify and record the presence of a hardware-based GPU encoder during startup, and will use it automatically without requiring any additional action.

 However, if you are using CUDA 12 or later, you must add the following property to the ```red5-web.properties``` file in the ```/usr/loca/antmedia/webapps/LiveApp/WEB-INF``` folder in order to use GPU with Ant Media Server.